 Author | Maria da Paz Campos Lima (CESIS) |

-The Law no. 11/2021 of 9 March 2021 suspends exceptionally the deadlines associated with the survival and expiry of collective agreements for a period of 24 months.
-In the text send by for the consultation of the social partners, the government indicates [SRC.PT/3546] that the measure is intended to prevent unilateral decisions aimed at the expiry of collective agreements, taking into account the following arguments:
+The Law no. 11/2021 of 9 March 2021 suspends the deadlines of collective agreements for a period of 24 months.
+The measure is intended to prevent unilateral decisions on the expiration of collective agreements.
+The measure is responding to the impacts of COVID-19 on collective bargaining.

-The Law no. 11/2021 of 9 March 2021 suspends exceptionally, for a period of 24 months, the deadlines - provided for in article 501 of the Labour Code, approved by Law no. 7/2009, of 12 February - concerning the survival of collective agreements.
-It applies to:
+The Law no. 11/2021 of 9 March 2021 suspends the deadlines collective agreements for 24 months.
+The deadlines in question are found in article 501 of the Labour Code, approved by Law no. 7/2009, of 12 February.
+This measure applies to:

-The Law applies to collective bargaining in the private sector and in public owned companies but not in public administration.
+The measure applies to collective bargaining in the private sector and in publicly-owned companies but not in public administration.

-All salaried workers and companies in the private sector and public owned companies.
+All salaried workers and companies in the private sector and publicly-owned companies.

 Workers | Businesses | Citizens |